Rankings

 Southwestern College & New Earth Institute

-Southwestern College’s Master of Arts in Art Therapy/Counseling program promises vibrant exploration and art therapy experiences in rehabilitation, community, and clinical settings!
-Visual arts, such as drawing and painting, become more effective when they’re in the hands of a trained art therapist, and Southwestern offers excellent training in this area.
+SWC & NEI offers an online Master of Arts in Art Therapy/Counseling program.
+Candidates benefit from the vibrant exploration and art therapy experiences in rehabilitation, community, and clinical settings.
+Visual arts, such as drawing and painting, become more effective when they’re in the hands of a trained art therapist.

 Cedar Crest College

-Students tackle their coursework online but must attend a two-week, in-person summer residency in late July or early August.
-Here, professors guide students in the principles and practices of art therapy and provide social interactions that can result in networking opportunities.
+Candidates tackle their coursework online.
+But there’s a two-week, in-person summer residency in late July or early August.
+Here, professors guide students in the principles and practices of art therapy.
+Candidates also enjoy social interactions and networking opportunities.

 California Institute of Integral Studies

-The year-long supervised practicum includes direct patient interactions and involves the integration of lessons learned during the first two years in the program.
+The year-long supervised practicum includes direct patient interactions.
+This also involves the integration of lessons learned during the first two years in the program.

-Full-time students finish the program in three years, but CIIS also offers a part-time option with a 5.5-year time-to-completion.
+Full-time students finish the program in three years.
+There’s a part-time option with a 5.5-year time-to-completion.
 All students benefit from the vibrant engagements with their peers and professors and the collaborative projects throughout the program.

 Naropa University

-The Master of Arts in Clinical Mental Health Counseling Transpersonal Art Therapy Concentration program is unique in that it’s founded on studio art, mindfulness meditation, and transpersonal theory.
-But it’s also a program with a contemporary clinical foundation that prepares students for professional competency in art therapy.
+The Master of Arts in Clinical Mental Health Counseling Transpersonal Art Therapy Concentration program has many unique features.
+For one thing, it’s founded on studio art, mindfulness meditation, and transpersonal theory.
+For another thing, it also emphasizes a contemporary clinical foundation.

 The program’s 63-credit curriculum consists of didactic coursework with 190 hours of hands-on experience in studio art.
 Graduates are eligible for licensure in Colorado and practice clinical mental health counseling.